 They Were Not Fashion Drawings They Were Art

-Fashion Drawings Illustration of The Greeks and Egyptians
+Fashion Illustration Art of The Greeks and Egyptians

 It is to my belief that fashion illustration without classification dates back to the Greek and Egyptian times.
 Having studied Ancient to Gothic Art History as well as Greek to Roman Art History, I know these civilizations were the first that we have documented as creating art.
 The purpose of art is so relevant to society and I believe it should be viewed as more important than it is today.